Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Minnesota Vikings

 As Dalvin Cook pointed out postgame, the ceiling is high for the Vikings offense.
-The unit looked dynamic throughout much of Kirk Cousins' debut where he connected on two touchdown passes and carved up the 49ers' secondary.
+The unit looked dynamic throughout much of Kirk Cousins' debut, during which he connected on two touchdown passes and carved up the 49ers secondary.
 He was backed by the league's No. 1 defense, which came through with four turnovers.
-Minnesota displayed the full scope of how good it can be in its 24-16 season-opening win to set up for a critical NFC North showdown in Green Bay next Sunday.-- Courtney Cronin
+Minnesota displayed the full scope of how good it can be in its 24-16 season-opening win to set up for a crucial NFC North showdown at Green Bay next Sunday. -- Courtney Cronin

 NFC SOUTH